 How to Install Renogy Solar Panels Video 1 More Time

 ** This post contains affiliate links.
-If you end up buying any of these things, I make a very small percentage of the sale AND a couple bucks go to The Nature Conservancy through Amazon Smile; however, the cost for all of that is the same to you.
+If you end up buying any of these things, I make a very small percentage of the sale, but the cost for all of that is the same to you.